What Factors Go Into Finding Your Myrbetriq Dose?

 Myrbetriq Is Not for Everyone

 As presented above, not all patients with a bladder condition can take Myrbetriq.
-Factors such as age, weight, and liver and kidney disease come into play when determining the eligibility for the drug and its dose.
 It is also important to note that Myrbetriq is not given to patients with high blood pressure and bladder obstruction.

 If you are someone who is already on the medication, watch out for side effects like headache, increased heart rate, nausea, dizziness, localized allergic reactions, pain when or difficulty urinating, and constipation.
 Stop taking the drug and call your doctor or seek immediate medical assistance should you experience any of these.

 Get your prescription filled today at PharmaServe.
-We have Myrbetriq coupons you can use for discounted purchases, and our experienced team is happy to assist you in your medication needs.
+We have Myrbetriq coupons you can use for discounted purchases, and our experienced team is happy to assist you with your medication needs.